The people of God are a people of the book. But that doesn’t mean that everyone has always enjoyed access to the book.

 For millenia the people of God were taught the word of God by prophets and priests in their own language at the temple, in synagogues, and in the public square.
 Parents took what they learned and taught their children at home.
 That tradition changed about 500 years ago when the Scriptures were translated, printed, and disseminated in the langauges of lay people.

 Ministers of the Word still mediate God’s word by teaching and preaching, but non-ministers of the word also have immediate access to God’s word in personal copies of the Bible.
 In this, we have a privilege that most of our forefathers did not enjoy; and with that privilege comes many advantages — and even more responsibilities.

 To keep us from living below our privilege we are often challenged to be daily Bible readers.
 There are several good reading plans available, all designed to help us to read the whole Bible in one year.
-Like selecting a version of the Bible, I think the best one to use is the one you actually use.
+Some are better than others.
+But, like selecting a version of the Bible, the best one to use is the one you actually use.

-It might suit those who feel intimidated by tackling the whole Bible every year, or frustrated and guilty for quitting in Leviticus (again!), or those who feel overwhelmed with real life and pressed for time, or those who just enjoy reading more slowly and savoring the words of the living God.
+It might also suit those who just enjoy reading more slowly and savoring the words of the living God.
 (All of the above apply to me!)

-If you use it, take your time and enjoy it.
+If you use this plan, take your time and enjoy God’s word.
 Seriously!
-There is no rush and no pressure and no obligation.
-God doesn’t even command us to be daily Bible readers.
-Rather, he expects us to live by every word that comes from his mouth.
+There is no rush, no pressure, no obligation.
+God doesn’t even command us to be “daily Bible readers” — rather, he expects us to live by every word that comes from his mouth.